hugoalh/hugoalh/universal-guide/contributing.md

 ### Create A Security Vulnerability Report

-*Please visit the ["GitHub Docs - Privately reporting a security vulnerability"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.*
+Please visit the ["GitHub Docs - Privately reporting a security vulnerability"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.

+A new security vulnerability report may need ~48 hours (~2 days) to begin the process.

 > [!CAUTION]
 > Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted without notice.